python-discord/site/pydis_site/apps/content/tests/test_content/category/test3.md

+---
-Title: Test 3
+title: Test 3
-ShortDescription: Testing 3
+short_description: Testing 3
-Contributors: user3
+---

 This is too test content, but in category.